 What policies a charity should have depends on its role and what is required by UK law, Charity Commission guidance or other regulator rules and regulations.
 These are the most common policies a charity should have, with links to guidance and sample charity policy templates to create your own.
-You can download any of our 40+ charity policies in Word format by registering then logging in.
+You can download any of our 60+free charity policies in Word format by registering then logging in (see below).

-To download any of these charity policy templates, register, then login.
+To download a charity policy template, register, then login.
 Click the AI bunny icon, then his Policies button, then typing in the one you want and he'll hop off and get it for you - watch the 2 min demo video on how to download policies.
+He can only download one at a time.

 And it does a lot more than that.
 It's one-stop shop for everything – quick, simple and it’s completely free!